-TAKE OUR PREVIEW DISK FOR A SPIN.
+And now, they return.
+In this, the most realistic, all-encompassing simulaTAKE OUR PREVIEW DISK FOR A SPIN.
 Drop this coupon in the mail with your check or money order, and we'll gladly send you to the South Pacific to have it out with an enemy fleet.